The Origin of Cross-Energy-Similar FRED Profiles in Gamma-Ray Bursts Pulses: Introduction

 Recently, \cite{2025ApJ...985..239Y} demonstrated in the brightest member of this population, \textit{i.e.} GRB 230307A, that the FRED profile is not elementary but is composed of many short-timescale individual pulses.
 This finding poses a dilemma for GRB models: on one hand, the energy-dependent evolution of the overall profiles indicates that their light curves cannot be attributed to the activity history of the central engine or a series of independent radiation (e.g., a series of internal shocks between pairs of ejecta shells, \citealt{Kobayashi97,Maxham-Zhang09,2024ApJ...977..155M}); on the other hand, the composite nature of the FRED profile indicates that these GRBs do not arise from a one-go dissipation and radiation as expected from many of the above-mentioned models \citep{1996ApJ...473..998F,2003ApJ...596..389K,2012ApJ...752..132P,2018ApJ...869..100U,2024ApJ...962...85Y}.

 \cite{2025ApJ...985..239Y} suggested that the ICMART (Internal Collision-induced MAgnetic Reconnection and Turbulence, \citealt{zhang2010internal}) framework can reconcile this dilemma, i.e., the light curve profile is composed of emissions from many causally linked local radiation spots.
-However, \cite{2025ApJ...985..239Y} also pointed out that the conventional ICMART model cannot explain the common self-similarity in the profiles.
-To explain the self-similarity, \cite{2025JHEAp..4700359Y} developed a toy model, in which perturbations propagate outward as concentric circles in the jet front during an ICMART event, triggering local dissipation/radiation points subsequently at different latitudes (like Christmas light bubbles).
+However, \cite{2025ApJ...985..239Y} also pointed out that the conventional ICMART model cannot explain the common cross-energy-similarity in the profiles.
+To explain the cross-energy-similarity, \cite{2025JHEAp..4700359Y} developed a toy model, in which perturbations propagate outward as concentric circles in the jet front during an ICMART event, triggering local dissipation/radiation points subsequently at different latitudes ({\reviseJHEAp within $1/\Gamma$}).
 In this toy model, the radiation spectrum is a parameterized phenomenological spectrum.
 Therefore, we do not consider it a fully self-consistent explanation of the single FRED-shape GRBs.

 In this paper, we build a self-consistent physical model based on the dynamics of the toy model.
 By solving the electron cooling/radiation equations at local dissipation/radiation points, the energy-time evolution of gamma-ray bursts is derived.
-Thus, we can reproduce all the energy-time evolution characteristics of single FRED GRBs: including: 1) self-similar FRED profile; 2) multiband-aligned individual pulses; 3) hard-to-soft spectral evolution; and 4) local intensity tracking.
+Thus, we can reproduce all the energy-time evolution characteristics of single FRED GRBs: including: 1) cross-energy-similar FRED profile; 2) multiband-aligned individual pulses; 3) hard-to-soft spectral evolution; and 4) local intensity tracking.
 Additionally, we conduct Monte Carlo simulations to establish empirical relationships between physical parameters and observational parameters through population simulations.

 The organization of this paper is as follows.
 In Section 2, we introduce various settings of our model; in Section 3, we demonstrate how our model simulates the various properties of single FRED profile GRBs; Section 4 presents our studies on the empirical relationships of single FRED profiles based on Monte Carlo simulations; finally, we provide our conclusions and discussions.
 The codes used in this paper are available at \url{https://code.ihep.ac.cn/sxyi/ricarmt}.